 Keynote speakers: Raghu Garud, Annika Busse, Stefanie Gustafsson, Matthias Wenzel

-The second meeting will be held at Georg-August-University Göttingen and center around the time-as-structure lens in disruptive innovation with a particular focus on temporal patterns and temporal orientations.
-Building on the idea that disruptive innovations erupt temporal structures, and that the role of temporal structures becomes particularly visible when coordinating such innovation activities, the guiding question of this meeting is: How do actors engage in temporal brokering, navigate, and coordinate multiple, potentially conflicting temporal patterns and orientations in disruptive innovation processes?
+The second meeting was held at Georg-August-University Göttingen and center around the question: “How do actors engage in temporal brokering, navigate, and coordinate multiple, potentially conflicting temporal patterns and orientations in disruptive innovation processes?”

 The third meeting will focus on the role oftime-as- resource that can be leveraged both to support and thwart disruptive innovation.
 Thereby the concepts of timing and pacing are of particular importance.
 The guiding question for this meeting is: How do actors leverage timing and pacing as temporal resources to navigate challenges entailed in disruptive innovation?
 A focus will be on speed-based approaches to organizing disruptive innovation, such as innovation accelerators.
 We will also explore “slow innovation” as an alternative to the dominant regime of acceleration.